zopefoundation/grokproject/README.txt

   ... many lines of output here

-This will not only create a project area for you to work in, it will also download and install grok and Zope 3 (the application server grok is built on).
+This will not only create a project area for you to work in, it will also download and install Grok and Zope 3 (the application server Grok is built on).

 After the project area has been created successfully, you will find an